limeberg/tutorials/00004/README.md

 # create the constraints
 kubectl apply -f constraints

-# create namespace 'dev' for nginx
+# create nginx apps in namespace 'dev'
-kubectl apply -f namespace.yml
+kubectl apply -f nginx

-# go ahead and deploy nginx-not-valid-image-tag
-kubectl apply -k nginx-not-valid-image-tag

-# go ahead and deploy nginx-not-valid-labels. this will fail.
-kubectl apply -k nginx-not-valid-labels
+# you will see errors
+# 'validation.gatekeeper.sh" denied the request: [disallowed-tags] container <nginx> uses a disallowed tag <nginx:latest>; disallowed tags are ["latest"]'

-# go ahead and deploy nginx-valid. this will fail.
+# and
-kubectl apply -k nginx-valid
+# 'validation.gatekeeper.sh" denied the request: [required-labels] you must provide labels: {"app.kubernetes.io/name"}'

 # for more examples of different policies go to:
 # https://open-policy-agent.github.io/gatekeeper-library/website/validation/allowedrepos